minvws/nl-covid19-notification-app-website/_questions/fr/8-loopt-de-batterij-snel-leeg.md

 layout: content
 index: 8
 set: 2
-title: Hoeveel stroom gebruikt de app?
+title: Will the app drain my phone battery?
-lang: nl
+lang: fr
 categories:
-- nl
+- fr
 - faq
+published: true
 showBreadCrumbs: true
 showContact: true
 ---

-De app verbruikt weinig energie.
-De app gebruikt Bluetooth Low Energy (lage energie-bluetooth).
-Dit is een speciale vorm van bluetooth die weinig stroom gebruikt.
-Hoeveel procent van je batterij de app precies gebruikt, verschilt per telefoon.
+The app does not use much energy.
+The app uses a special type of Bluetooth, called Bluetooth Low Energy.
+This form of Bluetooth consumes very little power.
+The exact percentage of your battery used by the app will depend on your phone.